nerdcave/CollisionSprite/README.md

 * Use [PhysicsEditor](<http://www.physicseditor.de>) to trace out the **lowest resolution** sprites used in your project.
 It's important to use your low-res sprites to ensure PESprite works properly.
 * Set each sprite's **anchor point** in PhysicsEditor, which will be used automatically by PESprite.
 Ignore the other properties.
 * Set PhysicsEditor's Exporter to "Box2D generic (PLIST)" and export the plist file to your Resources folder.
-* Then just write the code…
+* Then just write some code…

 ### Simplified example:
 ```objective-c